apache/fluo/README.md

 Except for [quickstart], all above will set up a Fluo application that will be idle unless you create client & observer code for your application.
-You can either [create your own application][applications] or configure Fluo to run an example application below:
+You can either [create your own application][apps] or configure Fluo to run an example application below:

 * [phrasecount] - Computes phrase counts for unique documents
 * [fluo-stress] - Computes the number of unique integers by building bitwise trie
 * [webindex] - Creates a web index using Common Crawl data

+### Applications

+Below are helpful resources for Fluo application developers:

+* [Instructions][apps] for creating Fluo applications
+* [Fluo API][api] javadocs
+* [Fluo Recipes][recipes] is a project that provides common code for Fluo application developers implemented using the Fluo API.

 ### Implementation